 Verkiai Palace Fountain

-On the grounds of the Verkiai Palace, one of Lithuania’s foremost architectural and cultural landmarks, stands a fountain that throughout the 19th century served as the compositional center of the palace’s ceremonial square.
+On the grounds of the Verkiai Palace, one of Lithuania’s leading architectural and cultural landmarks, there is a fountain that throughout the 19th century served as the compositional center of the ceremonial square.

-In a time when change happens rapidly, the preservation and restoration of cultural heritage take on new significance.
-A fountain is not merely a decorative element: it is a symbol of the interaction between people, art, and nature — a witness to changing eras and a bearer of local memory.
-Restoring such an object makes it possible to return the original integrity to the architectural and landscape composition and to integrate heritage into the life of the city as a part of public space.
+At a time when change happens rapidly, the preservation and restoration of cultural heritage take on new significance.
+A fountain is not merely a decorative element: it is a symbol of the interaction between people, art, and nature, a witness to the shifts of eras, a bearer of local memory.
+Restoring such an object will make it possible in the future to return the original integrity to the architectural and landscape composition and to integrate the heritage into the life of the city as part of the public space.

 The Z.O.D.D.I.A.K.
 Foundation selects projects that combine culture, history, innovation, and social responsibility.
-The restoration of the fountain in Verkiai is one of the important directions of our work.
-We aim to return the fountain to its original beauty.
-Our goal is to create an open, vibrant space where residents and visitors can feel the history and see how cultural heritage comes back to life.
+Our goal is to create an open, vibrant space where residents and visitors can experience history and see how cultural heritage comes to life.

 Z.O.D.D.I.A.K.
 Emblem